Walk from Standen through Rockinghill, Jenkins Shaw and Hollybush Woods

 Standen car park, grid ref: TQ391356

 Walk up the hill from the car park and through the entrance gate.
-Turn right, at the Jack and Tommy field sign.
+Turn right, at the Rockinghill Wood sign.
 Go through the gate into the field and continue straight ahead down the hill on a well-trodden path.

 Jack and Tommy field

 Leave the field through a wooden kissing gate and go straight ahead into Rockinghill Wood.
-Go straight ahead along the boardwalk passing the badger hide (left) and an old storage pond to your right.
+Go straight ahead along the path passing the badger hide (left) and then keep right to the boardwalk, passing an old storage pond to your right.
 At the end of the boardwalk, at a memorial seat and pond, you may either turn downhill to the right, to a junction of paths after about 125 yards, or venture further straight ahead (adding less than a quarter of a mile).
 If you go straight ahead you will enter an area which feels more remote, but the path is clear ahead.
 It turns right and then right again, at the corner of a large pond.
 Then follow the winding path through the wood to the junction of paths mentioned above.

 Rockinghill Wood returned as part of the Standen estate in 2001 and it is being managed by a group of Vounteers using traditional and sustainable coppicing and green woodworking methods.
 The produce from the woods is used around the gardens as pea sticks and bean poles, and sold as charcoal and firewood.
 In the spring there is a carpet of bluebells and many animals and plant species live and visit, including dragonflies, deer and buzzards.

 At the junction turn left by the fingerpost (go straight ahead if you have come down the shorter route).
-The path winds by steps and a boardwalk into a gully.
+The path winds over a short boardwalk and on into a gully.
 After a short while take the path to the right down steep steps and over the bridge.
 You will catch sight of Standen Farm across the field.
 Cross a further bridge and bear right to continue to follow the clear path.
 You will see a vineyard in a field to your right, before you cross one more bridge and come to a ‘T’ junction of paths by a pond (sometimes dry).
 Turn right and go through the kissing gate into the field.